The News Quiz: Ep8. Mr. Starmer Goes To Washington

 And there's been, there was an album released, a silent album called Is This What We Want?

-do you guys think Fano was excluded because he insisted on singing well tonight?
+Do you guys think Fano was excluded because he insisted on singing, well, tonight, thank God it's them instead of you?

-So, I fully expect that you know, someone will come on here as a panelist and they'll do a joke and it'll fall flat, and then they'll stop the recording to consult VAR,
+So, I fully expect that someone will come on here as a panelist and they'll do a joke and it'll fall flat and then they'll stop the recording to consult VAR.

 is tripe kosher?

-And Google came back with the reply, well, it depends what what religion your cow is.
+And Google came back with the reply, well, it depends what religion your cow is.

 Yeah, sorry about that, Andy.

-You know, because now you put something into AI you go oh can you give me a picture of I don't know Simon Cowell in a bubble bath with Princess Diana in space and the AI is like yeah great coming up whereas if you did that with British AI it'd be like why do you want that you pervert
+You know, because now you put something into AI, you go, oh, can you give me a picture of, I don't know, Simon Cowell in a bubble bath with Princess Diana in space.

 And we humble humans can spend all that bonus extra free time sitting on a secluded bench wondering what happened to the world we once loved.

-Obviously for some national newspapers there is concern that AI is already sufficiently advanced that it could quite convincingly write a column column blaming, for example, global warming on young trans people, or the war in South Sudan on young trans people, or the cost of private care homes on young trans people, rendering many journalists completely obsolete.
+Obviously, for some national newspapers, there is concern that AI is already sufficiently advanced that it could quite convincingly write a column blaming, for example, global warming on young trans people, or the war in South Sudan on young trans people, or the cost of private care homes on young trans people, rendering many journalists completely obsolete.

 Concerns have also been raised across the media and creative industries, from music and comedy to local and national newspapers to visual arts to people who make genuine propaganda videos for deranged despots.